01Keep Your Hairstyle Professional and Polished

 10Keep It Natural

 Are you tired of straightening your hair every day?
-Or, maybe a sleek bob feels too stuffy for you.
-Whatever your reasoning, it's acceptable to adopt a more natural look, like the one above.
+Go ahead and adopt a more natural look, like the one pictured here.
 Your hair doesn't have to be perfectly straight or styled every day, just professional.
 What matters most, after all, is that you feel confident and comfortable in the workplace.

 Loose waves are a beautiful way to add life to medium or long hair.
 Even just curling the ends and leaving the top straight can be a nice way to give your hair a more styled, polished appearance.

 Want to add some life to your straight, short hair?
-Chop it up, with spunky layers, and texture.
+Chop it up, with spunky layers and texture.
+You'll look stylish and confident during your interviews.

 13Try a Pretty Pixie

-The pixie cut is another great short cut, a universal classic for women of all ages and professions.
+The pixie cut is another great short cut that's a universal classic for women of all ages and professions.
 It's simple and easy to maintain, and suitable for all types of interviews and workplaces.

 The high bun is the perfect choice to get your hair up and out of the way, without compromising style.
 First, sweep your hair high on your head, leaving one piece free, and twist into a bun.
 Then, secure with a hair tie.
 To conceal the elastic, wrap the free piece around it and pin the piece of hair underneath the bun with a bobby pin.